danielschleindlsperger/atobtoa/README.md

 Read: a to b to a

-`atob` and ´btoa´ utilities to convert base64 encoded ASCII text to binary and vice versa.
+`atob` and `btoa` utilities to convert base64 encoded ASCII text to binary and vice versa.

 ## Development